 As your skills improve, you'll start putting more complex moves together into mesmerising floor routines.

 You're upside down, twenty feet in the air, experiencing a moment of weightlessness, this is how it feels to fly.

 Trampoline is one of the most exhilarating sports there is.
 From your very first day, you can experience the thrill of leaping higher than you ever have before.
 Then, as you build your strength and skill, you can challenge yourself to go higher and higher.

 First you'll learn how to perform simple aerial tricks and maintain your rhythm.
 Then, as your skills grow, you'll build up to some incredible big-air stunts.

 You're thundering down the runway, launching into your fifth backflip in a row.

 Tumbling is a truly breath-taking type of gymnastics not to mention a whole lot of fun.
 It's all about somersaults, flips and twists - and linking them together, one right after the other.
 You see tumbling during artistic floor routines as gymnasts back flip, somersault and spin in the air travelling corner to corner.

 You'll start by learning how it feels to perform simple tricks on a sprung runway.
 Then, as your technique and confidence grows, you'll learn to perform amazing sequences of flips and twists.

-Aerobic gymnastics is an activity for people with energy to burn.
+- Aerobic gymnastics is an activity for adults, teens or children with energy to burn.
 With high-octane routines performed individually or in groups, it's a great way to improve your fitness.